-The Student Handbook is produced by Student Life & Activities to help students familiarize themselves with the College’s policies and procedures.
-However, it is not the official statement of Brookdale Community College’s policies and procedures, and it is subject to change without notice.
-Please contact specific offices for complete information regarding their sections.
-For more information on the Handbook itself, contact the Office of Student Life & Activities located in the Warner Student Life Center, Room 101 (732-224-2390).
+The Student Handbook is produced by The Division of Student Success to help students familiarize themselves with the College’s policies and procedures.
+However, it is not the official statement of Brookdale Community College’s policies and procedures and it is subject to change without notice.
+Please contact specific offices for complete information.

 Message from the President

 Welcome to Brookdale Community College!
 You are now part of an extraordinary learning environment designed to inspire your success through numerous educational opportunities that will advance and enrich your studies and your life.

 To help you successfully navigate through your Brookdale experience, I invite you to explore the information available here in the Student Handbook and also the Brookdale website.
 These two sources provide a wealth of knowledge for new and returning students; take a moment to familiarize yourself with the many services that will support your success and also provide you with a fun and productive college career.

 Please take advantage of the many opportunities available at Brookdale and get started on your path to success!